jefflau/jest-fetch-mock/README.md

   - Each argument is an array taking `[bodyOrFunction, init]`
 - `fetch.mockReject(errorOrFunction): fetch` - Mock all fetch calls, letting them fail directly
 - `fetch.mockRejectOnce(errorOrFunction): fetch` - Let the next fetch call fail directly
+- `fetch.mockAbort(): fetch` - Causes all fetch calls to reject with an "Aborted!" error
+- `fetch.mockAbortOnce(): fetch` - Causes the next fetch call to reject with an "Aborted!" error

 ### Functions